PASTAplus/PEP/peps/pep-7.md

 | Microsoft         | Unique Identifier  | wdKzhHw0bxfW4dT5RNhpXz0h-s7NGR2K54155VI0Wpk        |
 | Orcid             | Orcid Identifier   | <span>https://</span>orcid.org/0005-0327-2290-9230 |

-**Table 2**: Identity providers and the different types of unique user identifiers returned by each.
+**Table 1**: Identity providers and the different types of unique user identifiers returned by each.

+The authentication token (Listing 1) is a non-standard string containing information about the user's identity: 1) unique identifier, 2) secutity namespace, 3) token time-to-live, and 4) any groups the use may belong to.
+Each field is separated by an asterisks "*"; all fields, except for groups, are required.

 ```
 mark@gmail.com*https://pasta.edirepository.org/authentication*1531891534443*authenticated
 ```
-**Listing 2**: Example of a decoded EDI authentication token with ordered values separated by "*" asterisks.
-Values are ordered by user identifier, system namespace, time-to-live, and groups.
+**Listing 1**: Example of an EDI authentication token with fields separated by "*" asterisks.
+Fields are ordered by user identifier, system namespace, time-to-live, and groups.

 # Issue Statement